-Is Is Enough begins in heritage and harmony then breaks apart into the strange world and tautly stretched emotions that accompany dementia.
-The collection flickers through and locates in distorted realities, loss, and gentling.
+Is Is Enough considers the tautly stretched emotions that accompany dementia.
+Poems locate in distorted realities and gentling.
 By haunting the past, the author reweaves and reorients against a continual vanishing.
 Ordinary situations begin to seem like joy in reverse, a treatise on the honesty of the present.

 “Lauren Camp’s new book is a stubborn testimonial to existence, to the sufficiency of life as it is in all its messy dailiness.
 Is Is Enough is a tenacious elegy-in-the making, a book of being standing against nothingness.”